NUSTEM-UK/Pirograph/skutter_control/readme.md

 Duplicate Chrome shortcut on Windows desktop, append to properties `--app=http://10.0.1.7`.
 Launch that shortcut, then hit F11 on a connected keyboard to go full screen.

+## View Flask application log

+    less -F ~/Pirograph/skutter_control/logs/error.log

+In theory, `shift+F` will return to the end of the file.

 ## Next steps

 In no particular order: